Affordable Housing

-Besides investing in programs to prevent and combat homelessness, Los Angeles County is also continuing to chip away at the affordable housing shortage, one of the primary drivers of homelessness.
+In addition to investing in programs to prevent and end homelessness, Los Angeles County is also chipping away at the primary driver into homelessness — our region’s affordable housing shortage — by pursuing three P’s:

 - Production of new affordable housing;